Background pattern

 • On the inner part of the ear (middle ear).

 ChloraPrep may, in rare cases, cause severe allergic reactions leading to a decrease in blood pressure and even loss of consciousness.
-The first symptoms of a severe allergic reaction may be skin rash or asthma.
+The first symptoms of a severe allergic reaction may be a skin rash or asthma.
 If you notice these symptoms, stop using ChloraPrep and contact your doctor as soon as possible (see section 4: "Possible side effects").

 Avoid prolonged contact with the skin.

-The solution is flammable.Cases of fires in the operating room have been reported, resulting in severe burns to the patient.
+The solution is flammable.
+Cases of fire in the operating room have been reported, resulting in severe burns to the patient.

 To reduce the risk of fire:

-• Reduce oxygen supply or any other oxidizer to the minimum necessary.Procedures performed in the head, neck, and upper chest (above T5) and the use of a heat source near an oxidizer put the patient at risk of suffering a surgical fire.
+• Procedures performed on the head, neck, and upper chest (above T5) and the use of an ignition source near an oxidizing agent put the patient at risk of surgical fire.

-Other medicinal products and ChloraPrep
+Other medicines and ChloraPrep

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

-3. How to Use ChloraPrep Orange
+3. How to use ChloraPrep Orange

-If in doubt, ask your doctor or nurse.
+In case of doubt, ask your doctor or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Reporting of Adverse Effects:
+Reporting of side effects:

 5. Storage of ChloraPrep Orange

-This medication does not require any special storage temperature.
+This medicine does not require any special storage temperature.

-Store in the original packaging; the applicator is sterile if the packaging is intact.
+Keep in the original packaging; the applicator is sterile if the packaging is intact.

 Flammable.
 Avoid exposure of the bottle and its contents to open flames during use, storage, and disposal of the product.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of empty containers and unused medicines.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and further information

 Composition of ChloraPrep Orange

-Appearance of ChloraPrep Orange and packaging contents
+Appearance of ChloraPrep Orange and contents of the pack

-Package size:
+Pack size:

-• 3 ml:1 applicator or 25 applicators
+• 3 ml: 1 applicator or 25 applicators

-• 10.5 ml:1 applicator or 25 applicators
+• 10.5 ml: 1 applicator or 25 applicators

-• 26 ml:1 applicator or 25 applicators
+• 26 ml: 1 applicator or 25 applicators

-Only some package sizes may be marketed.
+Not all pack sizes may be marketed.

-Marketing authorization holder and manufacturer responsible
+Marketing authorization holder and manufacturer

 Marketing authorization holder: